ClinNoteAgents: An LLM Multi-Agent System for Predicting and Interpreting Heart Failure 30-Day Readmission from Clinical

 \subheader{Structured EHR as surrogate ground truth.} Clinical measurements (vitals) and charted SDOH were evaluated against corresponding EHR tables to assess extraction coverage and conditional accuracy.
 Coverage, defined as the proportion of patients with non-null LLM-extracted values (``\% Extracted'' in Table~\ref{tab:ehr_agreement}), ranged from $4.03\%$ for \textit{Height} to $89.25\%$ for \textit{Heart Rate}.
 Among SDOHs, \textit{Gender} achieved the highest coverage ($99.18\%$), whereas \textit{Language} and \textit{Marital Status} were less frequently detected ($6.07\%$ and $25.73\%$, respectively).
 For each non-null extraction, values were compared with ground truth within variable-specific tolerance ranges (``Tolerance Range'' in Table~\ref{tab:ehr_agreement}) to compute conditional accuracy (``Cond Acc'' in Table~\ref{tab:ehr_agreement}).
-Mixed-unit variables were compared in their native units when aligned.
-Otherwise, both were converted to canonical units ($^{\circ}\mathrm{C}$, cm, kg) before comparison.
+Tolerance ranges were designed to account for variability in clinical documentation, including rounding differences, unit conversions, or discrepancies between EHR and discharge notes.
+Mixed-unit variables, namely \textit{Temperature}, \textit{Height}, and \textit{Weight}, were compared in their native units when aligned.
+When discrepancies occurred, both LLM-extracted and structured EHR values were converted to canonical units ($^{\circ}\mathrm{C}$, cm, and kg) before comparison.
+Other vitals were consistently recorded and did not require unit harmonization.
 For each vital within an admission, extracted and ground-truth values were converted to canonical units, aggregated, and summarized using medians.
 Mean absolute error and mean absolute percentage error (``MAE'' and ``MAPE'' in Table~\ref{tab:ehr_agreement}) were computed without tolerance adjustments to reflect raw deviation magnitudes.

 \subheader{Evaluation via LLM-as-a-judge.} Diagnosis extraction was evaluated using an LLM-as-a-judge framework~\cite{huggingface2024llmjudge}, comparing LLM-extracted diagnoses with associated ICD codes.
 For each patient, the judge assigned a score from 0 (lowest) to 5 (highest) based on the semantic similarity between the extracted diagnoses and the ICD-9 codes.
 We computed two metrics: conditional accuracy, the proportion of correctly identified diagnoses among those extracted by the LLM, and absolute accuracy, the proportion of all ICD-9 diagnoses correctly recovered.
 As summarized in Table~\ref{tab:dx_extraction_metrics}, the LLM extracted fewer diagnoses per patient than the structured ICD-9 list.
 The average similarity score was 3.04, and the conditional accuracy was 62.27\%.